Algorithms for complementary sequences: Some Other Explicitly Computable Counting Functions

-The following formulas for the counting function of squarefree numbers\footnote{See \cite{pawlewicz2011countingsquarefreenumbers} for a more efficient formula.} ($\sum_{i=1}^{\lfloor\sqrt{n}\rfloor} \mu(i)\lfloor n/i^2\rfloor$) and the counting function of perfect powers\footnote{See \cite{nyblom2006} for an alternative formula.} ($1-\sum_{i=2}^{\lfloor \log_2(x)\rfloor}\mu(i)(\lfloor \sqrt[i]{x}\rfloor -1)$) require the computation of the M\"{o}bius function $\mu(n)$ which can be done efficiently using a sieve \cite{Deleglise1996a}.
+The formulas for the counting function of square-free numbers\footnote{See \cite{pawlewicz2011countingsquarefreenumbers} for a more efficient formula.} given by and the counting function of perfect powers\footnote{See \cite{nyblom2006} for an alternative formula.} given by require the computation of the M\"{o}bius function $\mu(n)$ which can be done efficiently using a sieve \cite{Deleglise1996a}.
 The counting functions of semiprimes and $k$-almost primes can be expressed using $\pi(x)$ and are found in \cite{almostprime,crisan:semiprimes:2021}.
-The counting function of squarefree $k$-almost primes (i.e. numbers that are products of $k$ distinct primes) has a similar form in terms of $\pi(x)$ (see for instance OEIS \href{https://oeis.org/A067885}{A067885}).
+The counting function of square-free $k$-almost primes (i.e., numbers that are products of $k$ distinct primes) has a similar form in terms of $\pi(x)$ (see for instance OEIS \href{https://oeis.org/A067885}{A067885}).